Jeff Cowen: Early life and education

-Jeff Cowen was a New York University Honours Scholar in Oriental Studies.
+Jeff Cowen was a New York University Honours Scholar in East Asian Studies.
 He also studied at Waseda University in Tokyo.
 His senior year he took a photography class with Elaine Mayes at the Tisch School of the Arts at NYU.
 During this class he made photographs of prostitution in the Meatpacking District in New York City.
 This work was acquired by the New-York Historical Society for their permanent collection.

 Career

-After graduating he worked as an assistant for master American photographers Larry Clark from 1988–1990, and Ralph Gibson from 1990-1992.
+After graduating he worked as an assistant for master American photographers Larry Clark from 1988 to 1990, and Ralph Gibson from 1990 to 1992.
 Clark was the assistant of W. Eugene Smith and Gibson was the assistant of Dorothea Lange.

 At age 23, Cowen's images of the Romanian Revolution appeared in: The Guardian, Tel Aviv Post, Yomiuri Shimbun, Asahi Shimbun.

 Cowen studied drawing and anatomy (1994–1996) at the Art Students League of New York and the New York Studio School.

 In 2001, he moved to Paris, France.

-He was awarded the Thomas Cooke Award for Photography.

 In 2005, his first monograph was published by Paris Musées.
 That monograph contains his early New York work and his painterly Mural collages of nudes.
 In 2007, Cowen collaborated with filmmaker and writer Andre Labarthe founder of the Cahiers du cinéma for his exhibition called The Lotus Eaters.

+In 2007, Cowen located his studio in the Kreuzberg district of Berlin for 16 years, before he returned to New York City in 2023.
+From 2025, Jeff Cowen lives and works in France.

+He was awarded the Thomas Cooke Award for Photography.
+In 2021, Jeff Cowen was nominated and awarded the Pollock Krasner Grant for Fine Art Still Photography.

 Jeff Cowen's works are included in numerous private and public collections all over the world.
-His works have been shown in Kunsthalle Bremerhaven, Germany; DZ Bank Art Collection Frankfurt, Germany; Ludwig Museum, Koblenz, Germany; Huis Marseille, Museum voor Fotografie, Amsterdam, Netherland; Moscow Museum of Modern Art, Russia; among others.
+In 2024, his project "Provence Works" is presented in a joint exhibition by the Huis Marseille Museum for Photography and the Van Gogh Museum in Amsterdam.
+His works have been shown in Fotografiska Museum, Stockholm, Sweden; Kunsthalle Bremerhaven, Germany; DZ Bank Art Collection Frankfurt, Germany; Ludwig Museum, Koblenz, Germany; Huis Marseille, Museum voor Fotografie, Amsterdam, Netherland; Moscow Museum of Modern Art, Russia; among others.

-In 2021, Jeff Cowen was nominated and awarded the Pollock Krasner Grant for Fine Art Still Photography.

-Since 2007, Cowen lives and works in Berlin, Germany.